Virtual Reality en Artificial Intelligence

 At Studio Vrij, we have been developing shared VR installations for over five years, where multiple people actively participate at the same time.
 This turns VR from a solitary activity into a collective experience that stays with visitors.
 Perfect for museums, festivals, interactive exhibitions, pop-ups, educational programs, and events where community and connection are at the center.

-Location-based multiplayer VR offers something that simply isn’t possible at home.
+Shared VR experiences on location offer something that simply isn’t possible at home.
 Together you step into the same virtual world, see each other move, and share the same emotions.
-When you touch each other’s hands in the physical space, you also see it happen in VR — often a funny and special moment that strengthens the sense of togetherness.
+When you touch each other’s hands in the physical space, you also see it happen in VR - often a funny and special moment that strengthens the sense of togetherness.

 Because the virtual experience aligns with the physical space, movements feel more natural.
 This makes VR installations for festivals and events ideal, since even visitors without prior VR experience can easily step in and enjoy something unique together.